jamespfennell/transiter/docs/docs/api.md

 potentially requires the tasks list to be changed, like a system install or delete.
 This endpoint is designed for the case when an admin manually edits something in the database and wants the scheduler to reflect that edit.

+### Upgrade database

+`POST /admin/upgrade`

+Upgrades the Transiter database to the schema/version associated to the Transiter version of the webservice.
+This endpoint is used during Transiter updates: after first updating the Python code (or Docker contains), this endpoint can be hit to upgrade the database schema.
+It has the same effect as the terminal command:

+    transiterclt db upgrade